Tag: europe

 Travel & Tears… a short list

-“This is your captain speaking” The most dreaded words in air travel without a doubt.
-Nothing like being 30,000 feet in the air, meal service under way and learning the plane is turning around, back to the land you just left, no local currency in my pocket, no mobile phone and yes, the yearning deep…
+“This is your captain speaking.”
+The most dreaded words in air travel without a doubt.
+Nothing like being 30,000 feet in the air, meal service underway, and learning the plane is turning around, back to the land you just left, no local currency in my pocket, no mobile phone, and yes, the yearning, deep need…

 Europe: Remembrance Day, Bruges

-A number of years ago, a friend and I decided to take this week long dash through some European countries we had not visited in a while and to see some friends – a week long journey of planes, trains, buses, trams, boats to the UK, Belgium and the Netherlands.
-Why we chose a week when…
+A number of years ago, a friend and I decided to take this week-long dash through some European countries we had not visited in a while and to see some friends – a week-long journey of planes, trains, buses, trams, boats to the UK, Belgium and the Netherlands.
+Why we chose a week when Europe is…

 beginning at the beginning